MicrosoftDocs/sql-docs/azure-sql/database/connect-github-actions-sql-db.md

         dacpac-package: './Database.dacpac'
     ```

 1. Complete your workflow by adding an action to logout of Azure.
-Here is the completed workflow.
+Here's the completed workflow.
 The file will appear in the `.github/workflows` folder of your repository.

     # [Service principal](#tab/userlevel)